TheDeckOfManyStrings/anewfoe/README.md

   - **Icon**: `fas fa-upload`
   - **Type**: `BulkUploadConfig`
   - **Restricted**: `true`

-## Usage

-1. **Initialize the Module**: Ensure the module is enabled in Foundry VTT.
-2. **Configure Settings**: Adjust the settings as per your campaign needs.
-3. **Hide and Reveal Monsters**: Use the module to hide and reveal monsters during gameplay.
-4. **Bulk Upload Knowledge**: Use the bulk upload feature to grant players knowledge of multiple monsters at once.
-5. **Manage Stat Rolls**: Approve or reject player rolls to reveal monster stats.

 For detailed instructions and support, refer to the module's documentation or contact the author.